-- 16.1 Minimum wages and wage increases are outlined in Schedule B. - 16.2 If the rate of pay for any classification falls below the applicable Modern Award rate, the rate of pay shall default to the minimum rate prescribed in accordance with the relevant Modern Award rate.
+- 16.1 Minimum wages and wage increases are outlined in Schedule B. - 16.2 If the rate of pay for any classification falls below the applicable Nurses Award rate, the rate of pay shall default to the minimum rate prescribed in accordance with the Nurses Award rate.